azamsharp/azamsharp.github.io/_posts/2023-02-28-building-large-scale-apps-swiftui.md

 ## View Specific Logic

 Sometimes, our views will require presentational logic, formatting, sorting, filtering etc. Most of the time, this logic can be directly implemented right inside a view.
-Here is a sample code from Apple's [FoodTruck](https://developer.apple.com/documentation/swiftui/food_truck_building_a_swiftui_multiplatform_app) application.
+This is shown in the implementation below:

 ``` swift
 struct SalesHistoryView: View {